directus/directus/docs/app/file-library.md

 ::: danger Irreversible Change

-Edits made will overwrite the original file on disk, and can't be reversed.
+Edits overwrite the original file on disk.
+This can't be reversed.

 :::

 ## Upload a File

-We covered the File Library's 3 upload methods in [How it Works](#how-it-works).
+We covered the File Library's three upload methods in [How it Works](#how-it-works).
 Keep in mind that files can also be added through different Interfaces as well.
 For example, Users can upload an Avatar image when they fill in their User Details.
 Similarly, Items with an Image Field will have a file upload Interface on the Item Detail page.
 Files can also be [uploaded programmatically via the API](/reference/files/).